Mac display with GarageBand on the screen sitting on an office desk Software

 Get Started for Free

-This tutorial will lead you through the nine-step process of how to set up GarageBand for voice over, from creating the initial project to ensuring that you have the right settings for your microphone in preparation to record, and everything in between!
+This tutorial will lead you through the nine-step process of how to use GarageBand for voice over, from creating the initial project to ensuring that you have the right settings for your microphone in preparation to record, and everything in between!

 Step One

 Open GarageBand by double clicking on the icon on your dock.
-Begin by selecting “New Project from Template” and select “Voice.”
+Begin by selecting “New Project from Template and then “Voice” for an audio recording.

 Note: You’re better off choosing “Empty Project” from within the “New Project” option rather than from the “Project Templates” because those templates all include processing effects.
 As a voice actor, you want to be able to control what’s applied to your audio.